pjavadi84/pjavadi84.github.io/_posts/2019-12-05-movie_app_walkthrough.markdown

 Choosing which one is solely depends on you to decide what information is relevant or not, but for this project I have thought these are the most important one to provide some info about the movie such as its name(title), overview(not to totally spoil the movie ;D), budget, and release date.

-The ID is primarily important which will be explained in the api file below:
+The ID is primarily important which will be explained all the way at the end! for now, read on...